DamiaRalitsa/otp-go/README.md

-# BookingToGo Customer Registration API
+# Customer Registration API

-A technical test project for BookingToGo, built with Go.
+A technical test project, built with Go.
 This API manages customers, families, and nationalities, using PostgreSQL and Gorilla Mux.

 ## Features
 - CRUD for Customers